AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 ### Schedule Query

-You schedule the query to ensure the query is executed and the results are generated at your preferred interval.
-When scheduling the query, you define an ouput dataset.
+You schedule the query to ensure that the query is executed and that the results are generated at your preferred interval.
+When scheduling the query, you define an output dataset.

 #### Using Query Editor

 You can schedule a query using the Query Editor.
-When defining a schedule for a query, you have the option to define the output dataset.
+When defining a schedule for a query, you can define the output dataset.
 See [Query schedules](https://experienceleague.adobe.com/docs/experience-platform/query/ui/query-schedules.html?lang=en) for more information.

 #### Using Query Service API

-Alternatively you can use the RESTful API to define a query and schedule for the query.
+Alternatively you can use the RESTful APIs to define a query and schedule for the query.
 See [Query Service API guide](https://experienceleague.adobe.com/docs/experience-platform/query/api/getting-started.html?lang=en_) for more information.
 Ensure you define the output dataset as part of the optional `ctasParameters` property when creating the query ([Create a query](https://developer.adobe.com/experience-platform-apis/references/query-service/#tag/Queries/operation/createQuery)) or when creating the schedule for a query ([Create a scheduled query](https://developer.adobe.com/experience-platform-apis/references/query-service/#tag/Schedules/operation/createSchedule)).